-Leading to a career in:

-Education, Teaching; Law; Politics;

-Commerce, Finance and Industry;

-Journalism, Media; Police; advice

-worker; archivist; Charity

-fundraiser; Counsellor and social

-services; civil services; Community

-development; editorial work;

-Youth Worker

-This subject goes well with:
+Education, Teaching; Law; Politics; Commerce, Finance and Industry; Journalism, Media; Police; advice worker; archivist; Charity fundraiser; Counsellor and social services; civil services; Community development; editorial work; Youth Worker

 History

 Politics

 English

 Psychology

 Sociology and many more

 "Religious Studies has allowed me to open my mind and broaden my horizons.
 It has allowed me to question the world in a way that no other a level does."